G4CENeiz/Kuliah/smt_6/internship_report/Internship Report.typ

 #pagebreak()

 == Relevance of Theory and Practice <content>

+This internship provided a unique opportunity to bridge the gap between theoretical knowledge and practical application.
+The concepts of responsive web design, component-based architecture, and robust unit testing, which were once abstract principles, became tangible tools in developing the responsive web portal and its interactive elements.
+Similarly, understanding modern document generation systems and their underlying principles was crucial in implementing efficient and accurate invoice and certificate generation processes using Typst.

+Working with Typst allowed for a direct application of theoretical typesetting and templating principles.
+The internship tasks, such as creating structured invoices and certificates, directly benefited from Typst's functional approach and its ability to separate content from presentation, ensuring consistency and ease of maintenance.
+This hands-on experience solidified the understanding of how a well-designed document generation system can streamline critical business operations.

+Furthermore, building the responsive web portal using Tailwind CSS provided invaluable practical insight into implementing responsive design philosophies.
+The theoretical understanding of fluid grids and media queries seamlessly translated into the strategic use of Tailwind's utility-first classes and breakpoint system.
+This direct application demonstrated how a utility-first framework efficiently facilitates the creation of adaptive user interfaces, ensuring optimal viewing across diverse devices.

+Finally, the development of unit tests for the web portal's components using Vitest and React Testing Library offered a practical deep dive into software quality assurance.
+The theoretical emphasis on testing isolated units and focusing on user behavior over implementation details was directly applied.
+This experience highlighted how adhering to these testing principles leads to more stable, reliable, and maintainable code, significantly reducing potential bugs and improving overall software quality.

 == Issues <content>

 I consistently found my initial efforts to be abysmal, frequently resulting in little to no tangible progress.
 This significant disconnect between my intent and the actual output was a recurring challenge during the early stages of every assignments in my internship.